tedunderwood/biographies/preregistration.md

 The models will be created and optimized in parallel ways.
 At bottom, we are simply going to topic-model collections of characters, where each character is understood as a small text document containing words that describe the character or were spoken by her.
 Then characters will be represented (roughly) as distributions across topics.

 However, there are a lot of choices we can make in the modeling process.
 To avoid a garden of forking paths, we're going to guide those choices by maximizing the model's ability to distinguish characters in humanly meaningful ways.
 Since "humanly meaningful" is a slippery phrase that can provide too many "experimenter degrees of freedom," we are locking in a particular definition of the phrase before beginning the experiment.
 We have done that by specifying 160 human assumptions about the relative distances between pairs of characters.
-(See "Specific assumptions about character," below.)
+(See "Specific preregistered assumptions," below.)
 We will select whatever model fulfills the largest number of assumptions.

 In particular, we expect these choices to be guided by the model.